gusgonnet/infraredACcontroller/README.md

 # Infrared AC controller

-This project aims at controlling BGH (or LG) air conditioners via their infrared port Edit
+This project aims at controlling BGH (or LG) air conditioners via their infrared port

 # Project description